joas8211/payload-tenancy/README.md

 - Setup can currently be only made in when using "user" isolation strategy, which is the default strategy.
 - When creating initial user, there's tenant field, but it can be left empty.
-- After enabling tenancy plugin you must create the root tenant.
-After that you might need to reload the page to refresh accesses.